sbabic/swupdate/doc/source/handlers.rst

           can be defined inside sw-description, and the script can call it.

 As default, each script runs in isolated / local Lua state.
-If the property "global-state" is set, then the common LUa state used for each Update transaction is taken.
+If the property "global-state" is set, then the common Lua state used for each Update transaction is taken.

 Scripts ran in isolated context in previous versions.
 SWUpdate allocates a new Lua state, and import the basic libraries before loading the script.
 A